yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 9. Select **OK**.

-10. Repeat steps 3 - 7, this time for the `TailspinToysReadOnlyContext` connection string.
+10. Repeat steps 3 - 7, this time for the `WwiReadOnlyContext` connection string.

 11. Select **Save** at the top of the Configuration blade.